 6.5) Place egg papers in a new petri dish and re-dry.
 Re-hatch eggs after ~1 week and again tally eggs hatched using the above method.

 6.6) Place egg papers with the remaining un-hatched eggs in new 90 ml petri dishes with approximately 80 ml bleaching solution28.
-Ensure that the egg papers are completely submerged in the bleaching solution and leave under a laminar flow hood overnight.
+Ensure that the egg papers are completely submerged in the bleaching solution and leave under a fume hood overnight to avoid the odor of bleach.

-CAUTION: Store bleaching solution in a laminar flow hood.

 Note: Bleaching solution can be stored for ~1 week at 4 °C, but should otherwise be made fresh.